Paul Smiths College of Arts and Science

 - The Paul Smith's College community provides an experiential educational environment that encourages students to be actively engaged in their own learning experience by fostering creative, ethical and intellectual growth.

-- The teacher population of 64 teachers has stayed relatively flat over five years.
+The teacher population of 158 teachers has grown by 31% over five years.

 |Paul Smiths College of Arts and Science||(NY) Community College Avg.|